com-480-data-visualization/project-2023-dunkdata/README.md

 **nba-raptor**

 The full calculation of the RAPTOR statistic relies on full player tracking data, which has only been captured since the 2013-14 NBA season.
 Despite this, the nba-raptor dataset contains historical data back until 1977, by estimating RAPTOR using the highest level of detail available in each era.
-For consistency, we only consider data from the 2013-14 season onward.
-After filtering in this way, the dataset is already quite clean (requires minimal preprocessing).
+For consistency, we only consider data from the 2013-14 season onward for most accurate stats.
+In addition, for each player, we would like to get their career history (all the teams they have played for, in chronological order), so we did some additional preprocessing to obtain the correct order of teams for each player.
+Details can be found in `utils.py`.

 **nba-forecasts**